-Gain practical professional experience through an internship or UA's optional cooperative education program.
+Gain practical professional experience through an internship or UA's optional co-op and placement program.
 Through co-op, you’ll alternate semesters of work and school while earning a competitive salary.

 Interact with other surveying and mapping students and professionals in the field through organizations such as:

 - Gathering of Potential Surveyors (GPS)